List of minor biblical places: Jahaz

 Jahaz (or Jahaza, Jahazah, Jahzah.
 Iahaz) was the site of the battle between King Sihon and the advancing Israelite people, according to Numbers 21:23 and later became a levitical city in the territory of Reuben, east of the River Jordan.

-Jahaz is mentioned in both the Hebrew Testament (Yahats, Isaiah 16:4, Jeremiah 48:34; Yahatsah or Yahtsah, Numbers 21:23, Deuteronomy 2:32, Joshua 13:18, Joshua 21:36) and the King James Version ("Jahazah": Judges 11:20, Jeremiah 48:21, 1 Chronicles 6:78 "Jahzah") and in the Mesha Stele.
+Jahaz is mentioned in both the Hebrew Bible (Yahats, Isaiah 16:4, Jeremiah 48:34; "Yahatsah" or "Yahtsah", Numbers 21:23, Deuteronomy 2:32, Joshua 13:18, Joshua 21:36) and the King James Version ("Jahazah": Judges 11:20, Jeremiah 48:21, 1 Chronicles 6:78 "Jahzah") and in the Mesha Stele.

 André Lemaire places it somewhere along the northeast border of Moab.
+Several scholars, including Yohanan Aharoni, J. Andrew Dearman, Israel Finkelstein and Oded Lipschits have identified it with Khirbet Mudayna (Wadi ath-Thamad), a fortified ruin on the Dhiban Plateau.

 Janim

 Janim or Janum is a location mentioned only in Joshua 15:53, which places it in the hill-country of Judah, somewhere near Beth-tappuah.

 Jearim

 Mount Jearim is mentioned in Joshua 15:10, a verse which described the northern border of the Tribe of Judah.
 According to the Encyclopaedia Biblica the term described in this case not a mountain in the modern sense of the word, but a ridge, and "Jearim" is probably an incorrect reading where "Jarib" or "Ephron" was originally intended.